Context

 Problem 1: Missing narrative

-Lacked important context such as existing enrollments, which meant that users needed to have multiple apps open in order to find the information they needed in order to make a decision.
+Sometimes, relevant information about enrollments was missing, which meant that users needed to have multiple apps open in order to find that data.

 Problem 4: Not enough guidance in-app